ThreadK/ThreadK-Image-Segmentation/README.md

 Refer to the research work 'Efficient Graph-Based Image Segmentation' by Pedro F. Felzenszwalb and Daniel P. Huttenlocher, published in the International Journal of Computer Vision, Volume 59, Number 2, September 2004.
 Link: http://cs.brown.edu/~pff/segment/

-Modified for this version by Th
+Modified for this version by Thre